Jamie956/Jamie956.github.io/post/java.md

 **Thread Priorities**

 - In the Java programming language, every thread has a priority.
 By default, a thread inherits the priority of the thread that constructed it.
 You can increase or decrease the priority of any thread with the setPriority method.
-You can set the priority to any value between MIN_PRIORITY (defned as 1 in the Thread class) and MAX_PRIORITY (defned as 10).
-NORM_PRIORITY is defned as 5.
+You can set the priority to any value between MIN_PRIORITY (defined as 1 in the Thread class) and MAX_PRIORITY (defined as 10).
+NORM_PRIORITY is defined as 5.
 - If you have several threads with a high priority that don’t become inactive, the lower-priority threads may never execute.
 Whenever the scheduler decides to run a new thread, it will choose among the highest-priority threads frst, even though that may starve the lower-priority threads completely.